oknozor/blog/content/reverse-engineering-aoe2-part-1.md

 It's a match !

-`107047` does not seem to map to anything in the text helper file, after digging the language file and comparing with other technology and unit data I found out there is actually an offset to get some other usefull help text : `107047 - 99000 = 8047`.
+`107047` does not seem to map to anything in the text helper file, after digging the language file and comparing with other technology and unit data I found out there is actually an offset to get some other usefull help text: `107047 - 99000 = 8047`.

-**8047** :
+**8047**:

 ```
 "Développer Chimie (+1 d'attaque avec projectiles, excepté pour les unités à poudre à canon)"